 Eastern Canada will be less hospitable for bamboo, but even in Montreal and Toronto, you should be able to grow certain types of bamboo, as long as you pick the right varieties (see below).
 Unless you live in British Columbia, however, you’ll have to get your bamboo through the mail.

-Bamboo Toronto: A great variety of bamboo fencing and light construction material.
+Bamboo Toronto: A great variety of bamboo fencing and light construction materials.
 No live plants though.
 1145 Bellamy Road North, Unit 9, Toronto (647) 708-3888

 If you live in the Yukon Territory or someplace where the temperature regularly drops below -20º F, growing bamboo might not work out so well.
 Instead, you can enjoy your conifers, all year round!